VUB-HYDR/TREX/README.md

 * for any projection system...
 * or any spatial resolution

 Pixels of ProbaV images after reprojecting from orginal degree units into metric system are reshaped into rectangulars, thus hindering their use for multispatial analysis.
-Through the improved utilization of GDAL software and programming in Python 2.7, this tool can, based on initial user input, automatically check radiometric quality, select cloudless images, reproject, resample, clip and adjust NDVI products of 100m ProbaV images.
+Through the improved utilization of GDAL software and programming in Python 2.7 (or 3.x), this tool can, based on initial user input, automatically check radiometric quality, select cloudless images, reproject, resample, clip and adjust NDVI products of 100m ProbaV images.
 After specifying the reference raster or shapefile this tool can produce:
 * NDVI raster maps at .tif format for each input image
 * monhtly NDVI raster maps at .tif or .asc format
 * LAI raster maps at .tif or .asc format for each input image